Hollister riot: Event

-Throughout the 1930s, Hollister, California, hosted an annual Fourth of July gypsy tour event.
+Throughout the 1930s, Hollister, California hosted an annual Fourth of July gypsy tour event.
 Gypsy tours were American Motorcyclist Association-sanctioned racing events that took place all over America and were considered to be the best place for motorcyclists to converge.
-The annual event consisted of motorcycle races, social activities, and much partying.
-In Hollister, the event and the motorcyclists were very welcome, especially because Hollister was a very small town, with only about 4,500 people, the rally became a major event in its yearly life as well as an important part of the town's economy.
+The annual event consisted of motorcycle races, social activities, and partying.
+In Hollister, the event and the motorcyclists were welcome, especially because Hollister was a very small town with only about 4,500 people; the rally became a major event in its yearly life as well as an important part of the town's economy.
 Due to World War II, the rally was canceled, but the event organized for 1947 was the revival of the Gypsy Tour in Hollister.

 On July 3, 1947, festivities in Hollister began.
-But as previously mentioned, the popularity of motorcycles had grown dramatically and this rise in popularity caused one of the main problems of this event: massive attendance.
+However, the popularity of motorcycles had grown dramatically and this rise in popularity caused massive attendance, a major issue.
 Around 4,000 motorcyclists flooded Hollister, almost doubling the population of the small town.
 They came from all over California and the United States, even from as far away as Connecticut and Florida.
 Motorcycle groups in attendance included the 13 Rebels, Pissed Off Bastards of Bloomington, the Boozefighters, the Market Street Commandos, the Top Hatters Motorcycle Club, and the Galloping Goose Motorcycle Club.
 Approximately ten percent of attendees were women.
-The town was completely unprepared for the number of people that arrived, since not nearly as many people had participated in the pre-war years.
+The town was completely unprepared for the number of people that arrived, since not as many people had participated in the pre-war years.